casanet/remote-server/README.md

 ## For what?
-The [casanet server](https://github.com/casanet/casanet-server) is running on the local network. so to access casa-net API outside the home we need to know our home public IP address and configure port forwarding in-home router.
+The [casanet server](https://github.com/casanet/casanet-server) is running on the local network. so to get access to the local casanet API outside the home we need to know our home public IP address and configure port forwarding in-home router.

 But it not so easy, because some of ISP services giving NAT IP and not public IP, and some other replacing IP addresses each connection, also for port forwarding, the computer needs to use a static IP address in a local network.